Must-see: Modern technology meets ancient artifacts. Close-up interaction.

 With their black eye patches, rotund bodies, and natural charms, Tuan Tuan and Yuan Yuan have attracted thousands of visitors to Taipei Zoo.
 The Giant Panda House recreates the feel of the pandas’ native bamboo forests in Sichuan, China.
 Take advantage of the interactive information systems here to learn more about the pandas at the zoo and in the wild.

 The Taipei Zoo is the largest zoo in Southeast Asia.
 The size of the zoo complex and the large number of animals on display make it difficult to see everything in just one day.
-In March, the zoo will open an all-new pangolin pavilion.
 Before visiting, browse the map and the recommended itineraries on the official website to make sure your route takes you to everything you’d like to see.

 Families, senior visitors, youth travelers, and international tourists.

 Must-see: An 80-year old tobacco factory renewed and reinvigorated through cultural creativity

 The Songshan Cultural and Creative Park is housed in Taiwan’s first modern tobacco factory.
 Built in 1940, the abandoned facility was rededicated in 2011 as the Songshan Cultural and Creative Park.
 It regularly hosts city cultural and creative festivals as well as the Taipei Original Festival.
 Moreover, the diverse annual calendar of art exhibitions, cultural activities, and cultural performances has continued to breath vital new life into this historical site -- now considered one of the city’s key creative hubs.